GAV07/ecdsa-node/readme.md

 The application should connect to the default server port (3042) automatically!

 _Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.

+### Erick's Changes

+I've added a few important changes to the original boilerplate to avoid having to put up the private keys on the client side.
+While this obviously does not completely solve all security issues, it is a step in the right direction.
+Additionally I have decided to put the code checking for the signature and verification on the server side.
+Again this to avoid having to put up the private keys on the client side.

+The one change that could be thought of as unecessary but I added it any way is the use of an array for the respective balances as opposed to a single object with different address within it.
+It just made more sense to me as a change.